edurant/edurant.github.io/courses/cs4981/week2lab.md

 Grab the true categories of each of the images from inside the datastore:

     truth = ds.Labels;
-Find the images where the truth doesn’t match the result:
+Find the images where the truth doesn?t match the result:

     wrong = find(truth~=result)
-These are the image numbers that “tricked” the network.
+These are the image numbers that ?tricked? the network.
 Do you see anything that might make these images harder to classify?

 ### Deliverables
 Provide a report, including the screen captures listed in the previous section, and a paragraph or two describing what you did and what you discovered in your results.
 If the network misclassified any of the images, include a few or describe what the tricky images looked like.